f3d-app/f3d/doc/user/OPTIONS.md

 ### `--hdri-skybox` (_bool_, default: `false`)

 Show the HDRI as a skybox.
-Overrides --background-color and --no-background.
+Overrides `--background-color` and `--no-background`.

 ### `-u`, `--blur-background` (_bool_, default: `false`)